 Start with a Strong Management Team

-There are stars in finance, just like in sports.
-Many of the top-performing CEOs continually find success throughout their careers.
-While never a guarantee, we like to start with management teams and leaders who’ve been acquired or even taken projects through to production.
 Right from the start, this gives us a level of confidence that an unproven management team simply cannot provide.
-We’ve written multiple ebooks on this exact topic – the most recent being “Leading Juniors to Multimillion-Dollar Buyouts (2019-2020 Edition)”.
+We’ve written about this in the past — the most recent example being “Leading Juniors to Multimillion-Dollar Buyouts (2019-2020 Edition)”.

 Drill Baby, Drill

-Junior gold stocks can go up multiple times in value based on exceptional drill results alone.
+Junior gold stocks can increase substantially based on exceptional drill results.
 So, what do great drill results look like?